stmork/mrw-track-control-ng/track-control/README.md

 # Using the MRW track control software
-The MRW-TrackControl is the central tool using a model railway based on the MRW project.
+The <code>MRW-TrackControl</code> is the central tool using a model railway based on the MRW project.
 To use this tool you must have prepared the following:
 1. Qt with a QPA frontend configured.
 2. CAN bus configured
 3. Of course: the *mrw-ng* package installed.